- Brain Foods: Healthy Food for Kids' Brains

 It is not unusual for children to have nasal stuffiness following surgery.
 The nasal stuffiness may last for several months as swelling decreases.
 Saline nose drops (Ocean Spray) can be used to help dissolve any clots and decrease edema.
 You may notice persistent or even louder snoring for several weeks.
 A temporary change in voice is common following surgery, and will usually return to normal after several months.
 Your child, of course, will sound less "nasal" following surgery.

 Bleeding is rare following an adenoidectomy.
-They may have some very light nasal bleeding, if it is minor, pediatric Neosynephrin nose drops can be used.
-If it is persistent and bright red in color, call your doctor.
+They may have some very light nasal bleeding.
+If it is minor, your doctor may advise the use of pediatric Neosynephrin nose drops.
+However, if it is persistent and bright red in color, call your doctor.
 On occasion, blood at the corner of the eye may be noticed.

 Most patients require at least 7-10 days off from work or school.
 After 3 weeks, exercise and swimming can usually be resumed, but no diving for two months.
 You should plan to stay in town for 3 weeks to allow for postoperative care and in case you have bleeding.